Fire risk assessment

-Fire risk assessment: The process of assessing the fire hazard that the target may face, the vulnerability of the protected object, the effectiveness of the risk control measures, the severity of the risk consequences, and the fire safety performance under the combined effects of the above factors.
+Fire risk assessment: the process of evaluating the fire risk that the target object may face, the vulnerability of the protected object, the effectiveness of risk control measures, the severity of the risk consequences and the fire safety performance under the combined effect of the above factors.

-Acceptable risk: The level of risk that an organization or the public can accept under current technological, economic and social development conditions.
+Acceptable risk: The level of risk acceptable to the organization or the public under the current conditions of technological, economic and social development.

-Fire safety: In the event of a fire, possible damage to personal safety, property, and the environment can be controlled to an acceptable level of risk.
+Fire safety: In the event of a fire, possible damage to personal safety, property and the environment can be controlled below an acceptable risk.

-Fire Hazard: The possibility of a potential fire, which is directed at the fire that caused the fire hazard source as the object.
+Fire Hazard: The possibility of causing a potential fire, for the situation where the fire is caused by the fire hazard source as the object.

-Fire hazards: Unsafe factors caused by violations of fire laws and regulations, which may result in fires or fires that result in personal injury, death, property damage, environmental damage, or social impact.
+Fire hazard: unsafe factors caused by violations of fire laws and regulations, which may lead to fire or cause casualties, property losses, environmental damage or social impact after fire.

-Fire risk: A comprehensive measure of the probability of occurrence of a potential fire and the consequences of a fire incident.
-Usable: Fire risk = Probability X Consequences of expression.
-Among them, "X" is a mathematical operator, and different methods "X" have different expression spaces.
+Fire risk: A comprehensive measure of the probability of a potential fire and the consequences of a fire event.
+Often used: Fire risk = probability X consequence expression.
+Where "X" is a mathematical operator, the expression of "X" is different for different methods.

-Fire hazard sources: All sources that may cause the target to be affected by a fire.
+Fire hazard sources: all sources that may cause the target to be affected by fire.

-Source of fire risk: All sources that have an impact on the probability of a target fire and its consequences.
+Fire risk sources: all sources that can have an impact on the probability of a target fire and its consequences.

-Fire Hazard: The possibility of a fire in a material and the severity of the consequences of a fire under the influence of an external force, emphasizing the inherent physical properties of the material.
+Fire hazard: the possibility of material fire and the severity of the consequences of fire under the influence of external forces, emphasizing the inherent physical properties of the material.

-According to the different conditions of the building, fire risk assessment can be divided into pre-evaluation and status assessment.
+According to the different state of the building, the fire risk assessment can be divided into pre-assessment and status assessment.

-It is a risk assessment conducted during the development and design phase of a construction project.
-It is used to guide the development and design of a construction project so as to minimize the fire risk of the construction project at the basic stage of the construction project.
+It is a risk assessment carried out in the development and design stages of construction projects to guide the development and design of construction projects in order to minimize the fire risk of construction projects in the basic stage of construction projects.

 2. Status assessment

-It is a risk assessment conducted during the construction (area) construction project that has been completed and is about to be put into operation or at the stage when it has been put into operation.
-It is used to understand the real risks of buildings (regions) and take measures to reduce risks.
-As the construction (area) operation stage has a certain understanding of the risk of the construction (area), compared with the pre-assessment, the status assessment is closer to the reality.
-Most current fire risk assessments are current status assessments.
+It is a risk assessment at the stage when a building (area) construction project has been completed, is about to be put into operation or has been put into operation, and is used to understand the real risks of the building (area) in order to take risk reduction measures.
+The status quo assessment is closer to the reality than the pre-assessment, as the risk of the building (area) is already known during the operational phase of the building (area).
+Most of the current fire risk assessments are status quo assessments.

-In the index of architectural (regional) risk assessment, some indicators are themselves quantitative and can be represented by certain values; some indicators are uncertain and cannot be accurately measured by a single value.
-Therefore, according to the construction (regional) risk assessment indicators, risk assessment can be divided into qualitative assessment and quantitative assessment.
-Commonly used qualitative assessment methods are safety checklists.
+In the indicators of building (regional) risk assessment, some indicators are quantitative in themselves and can be expressed by a certain value; some indicators are uncertain and cannot be accurately measured by a single value.
+Therefore, according to the treatment of building (regional) risk assessment indicators, risk assessment can be divided into qualitative assessment and quantitative assessment.
+A commonly used qualitative assessment method is the safety checklist.

 1. Qualitative assessment

-It depends on people's ability to observe and analyze, and evaluates on the basis of experience and judgment.
-During the risk assessment process, there is no need to convert the uncertainty index into a certain value for measurement.
-Only qualitative comparison is required.
+It relies on human observation and analysis ability, with the help of experience and judgment ability to evaluate.
+In the risk assessment process, there is no need to convert uncertainty indicators into definite values for measurement, only qualitative comparisons are required.

 2. Semi-quantitative assessment

-It is an assessment based on the quantification of risk.
-In the evaluation process, the uncertain qualitative indicators need to be converted into quantitative values by mathematical methods.
-Because the evaluation index can be quantified to some extent, it can accurately describe the risk of the building (area).
+It is evaluated on the basis of risk quantification.
+In the evaluation process, uncertain qualitative indicators need to be transformed into quantitative values through mathematical methods.
+Because its evaluation index can be quantified to a certain extent, it can accurately describe the risk of the building (area).

 3. Quantitative assessment

-It is that the parameters involved in the evaluation process have been completely quantified through experiments, tests, statistics, and other methods, and their quantitative values can be recognized by the industry.
-Because the evaluation indicators can be fully quantified, the assessment results are more accurate.
+It is the parameters involved in the evaluation process have been fully quantified through experiments, tests, statistics and other methods, and its quantitative values can be recognized by the industry.
+The evaluation results are more accurate because the evaluation indicators can be fully quantified.

 The role of fire risk assessment is mainly reflected in the following aspects:

-The firefighting work follows the work principle of "prevention-oriented, prevention-disinfection-combination", and is based on the working principle of "government unified leadership, department supervision according to law, overall responsibility of the organization, and active participation of citizens" to effectively promote all levels of government and departments to perform their firefighting.
-Responsibility for work, addressing the weaknesses in fire prevention and control within the region, and conducting regional fire risk assessment are important basic tasks.
-The conclusion of fire risk assessment will guide all levels of governments and departments to carry out targeted firefighting work, and more importantly address the issue of fire safety in industries and regions with higher risks.
+Fire protection work follows the work policy of "prevention first, combination of prevention and fire prevention", and is carried out in accordance with the working principle of "unified leadership of the government, supervision of departments in accordance with the law, full responsibility of units, and active participation of citizens", in order to effectively promote governments and departments at all levels to perform their fire protection Work responsibilities, solve the weak links of fire prevention and control in the area, and carry out regional fire risk assessment is an important basic work.
+The conclusion of fire risk assessment will guide governments and departments at all levels to carry out fire control work in a targeted manner, and focus more on solving the fire safety problems in industries and regions with greater risks.

-(II) Foundation of Public Fire Fighting Facilities Construction
+(II) the Foundation of Public Fire Protection Facilities Construction

-In order to scientifically and rationally plan urban public firefighting facilities and meet the city's needs for responding to fire fighting and emergency rescue, public firefighting facilities including fire stations, fire water sources, fire-fighting equipment, and firefighting communications shall be incorporated into the urban master plan, and it is necessary to carry out regional fires.
-Risk assessment work.
-The conclusion of fire risk assessment will guide the government and departments to give priority to solving the basic and bottleneck problems that restrict fire fighting and rescue, and improve the city's ability to prevent and mitigate disasters.
+In order to scientifically and rationally plan urban public fire-fighting facilities and meet the city's needs for fire fighting and emergency rescue, the construction of public fire-fighting facilities including fire stations, fire-fighting water sources, fire-fighting equipment, and fire-fighting communications are included in the city's overall planning.
+It is necessary to carry out regional fire Risk assessment work.
+The conclusion of fire risk assessment will guide the government and departments to give priority to solving the basic and bottleneck problems restricting fire fighting and rescue, and enhance the ability of urban disaster prevention and mitigation.

-(III) Foundation of Fire Safety Work for Major Events
+Foundations of Fire Safety Work in (III) Major Events

-(d) The basis for determining the fire insurance rate
+(IV) the basis for determining fire insurance rates

-Fundamentally, the demand for risk assessment from the insurance industry is gradually developed along with the development of the insurance industry.
-It is only that the insurance industry in China has started late.
-The current development is not yet fully mature, and the relevant laws and regulations are lacking.
-Support, fire public liability insurance is still under exploration, and no mature development and promotion model has yet been found.
-With the development and progress of our country’s economy and society, people's understanding of safety will continue to deepen, and the demand for safety will continue to increase.
-It can be expected that in the near future, fire risk assessment will play an increasing role in China's firefighting work.
-The role.
+Fundamentally, risk assessment originates from the needs of the insurance industry and gradually develops with the development of the insurance industry.
+It is just that my country's insurance industry itself started late, and the current development is not fully mature, coupled with the lack of corresponding laws and regulations.
+Support, fire public liability insurance is still being explored, and a mature development and promotion model has not yet been found.
+With the development and progress of China's economy and society, people's understanding of safety will continue to deepen, and the demand for safety will continue to improve.
+It can be expected that in the near future, fire risk assessment will play an increasingly important role in China's fire protection work.